jknaresh/django_generic_api/README.md

 # Rest framework settings

-## Session authentication is for on form based submission
+# Session authentication is for on form based submission
-## Non Session authentication is for token based submission
+# Non Session authentication is for token based submission

-#add the settings as per your requirement
+# Add the settings as per your requirement
 REST_FRAMEWORK = {
     "DEFAULT_AUTHENTICATION_CLASSES": (
         #This is for form submission based authentication